-The things we enjoy most about our work is having the opportunity to solve problems, design and innovate across a variety of industries.
+The things we enjoy most about our work is having the opportunity to solve problems, find customer insights, design and innovate across a variety of industries.
 Merging design expertise with subject matter experts.

 Recently we completed a research and design project for a B2B Electrical Component supplier to improve conversion and general customer experience.
 The product has added many features over the years, with a roadmap taking cues from large B2C ecommerce providers.
 Although some of these features, like ‘save for later’ made the product feel familiar, they were often not implemented based on user needs or insights.

 We began with a deep ethnographic research project, observing and shadowing customers at different technology firms that regularly order electrical components.
 We observed engineers, buyers, team administrators, and even CEOs!

 Here are just 6 of the interesting things we uncovered…